 Interaction with other medications

-●Warfarin and heparin – People using anticoagulant medications such as warfarin (Coumadin) or heparin should generally not take NSAIDs or aspirin because of an increased risk of bleeding when both classes of drugs are used.
-(See "Patient information: Warfarin (Coumadin) (Beyond the Basics)".)
+●Warfarin and heparin – People using anticoagulant medications such as warfarin (brand names: Coumadin, Jantoven) and heparin; a newer anticoagulant such as dabigatran (brand name: Pradaxa), rivaroxaban (brand name: Xarelto), apixaban (brand name: Eliquis) or edoxaban (brand name: Savaysa); or an anti-platelet drug such as clopidogrel (brand name: Plavix), should generally not take NSAIDs or aspirin because of an increased risk of bleeding when both classes of drugs are used.
+(See "Patient education: Warfarin (Coumadin) (Beyond the Basics)".)

 Celecoxib may be safe in such instances but should be used with caution and under the guidance of a clinician.